ho-henry-senior/neovim/docs/tooling.md

 - `just check`: load Neovim headlessly and fail if the config or plugins error.
 - `just fmt-check`: verify Lua formatting with `stylua --check`.
 - `just validate`: run both checks.
+This may also install missing `vim.pack` plugins declared by the config.

 ### Notes